rememberSoftwares/yacana/README.md

 So, I'll have to come up with a different approach or use a different tool (if one exists) to tackle this question!

-INFO: [PROMPT]: To summurize in one word your previous answer.
+INFO: [PROMPT]: To summarize in one word your previous answer.
 Do you wish to use the tool or not ?
 Respond ONLY by 'yes' or 'no'.

 INFO: [AI_RESPONSE]: no